-Balance the streetscape.
+- Balance the streetscape.
 Design streets which prioritise the needs of pedestrians, cyclists and public transport above private cars.
-Better conditions for these users will help boost activity on our high streets.
+Better conditions for these users will help boost activity on our high street.

 Mathilde Lebreton, Senior Project Officer, GLA